-In addition to the recommended Monthly service.
+In addition to the recommended Monthly service:

 - 1. Check burner and clean off any soot or foreign material that may have accumulated.
-See section on "CLEANING THE BURNER".
+See section on "Cleaning the Burner".
 Check for corrosion of the burner and its parts.
 If there is evidence of deterioration or corrosion, replace immediately. - 2.
 Inspect combustion chamber through access door on front side of boiler.
-To remove slightly, then pull upward.
-To remove doors, pull forward Note any signs of deterioration.
+To remove doors, pull forward slightly, then pull upward.
+Note any signs of deterioration.
 Make repairs as necessary.

 - 3. Inspect and clean heat exchanger.
 Clean exterior of finned tubes and flush inside of heat exchanger as required. - 4.
-Examine the venting system at least once a year. - Check all joints and pipe connections for tightness. - Check pipe for corrosion or deterioration.
+Examine the venting system at least once a year. - a.
+Check all joints and pipe connections for tightness. - b.
+Check pipe for corrosion or deterioration.
 If any piping needs replacing, do so immediately. - 5.
 Inspect heating system for other problems.

-This work should be performed by qualified maintenance personnel.
+This work should be performed by qualified service personnel.